conduktor/conduktor-docs/docs/platform/navigation/self-serve/index.md

 This concept will be available in a future version
 :::
 Create Application Group to directly reflect how your Application operates.
-You can create as many Application Group as required to restrict or represent the different population that uses Console on your Application:
+You can create as many Application Groups as required to restrict or represent the different teams that use Console on your Application, e.g.:
 - Support Team with only Read Access in Production
 - DevOps Team with extended access across all environments
 - Developpers with higer permissions in Dev
-- ...

 **Example**
 ````yaml